Page Refresh AI/Location Pages

 Review the page for unique local relevance

-Check whether the page includes city-specific context, examples, neighborhoods, or proof instead of relying on generic copy plus a location keyword.
+Check whether the page includes city-specific context, examples, neighborhoods, or proof instead of relying on generic copy plus a city name.

 2